THOR on ADAM Fact Sheet

 “We are humbled and inspired by the generosity of our funding partners.
 Their support over the years and into the future, along with Tito’s matching challenge, is helping us scale our technical team and expand our scientific, technical, and educational partnerships,”

-“The Foundation has a three-year funding goal to raise a further $4 million to advance the Asteroid Discovery Analysis and Mapping (ADAM) platform.
+“The Foundation has a five-year funding goal to raise $15 million to advance the Asteroid Discovery Analysis and Mapping (ADAM) platform.
 These funds will enable ADAM to analyze historical data and future data coming from Vera Rubin Observatory and its Legacy Survey of Space and Time (LSST), which will enable new asteroids’ discoveries and orbits.”

 Rusty Schweickart, Apollo 9 Astronaut and B612 Foundation Co-Founder (retired)